Perfect Pairings & Recipes for

 Discover the best flavour pairings for cinnamon based on data analysis of thousands of recipes.
 Find perfect ingredient matches & delicious recipes.

 To illuminate these harmonies, we embarked on an ambitious journey, analysing thousands of ingredients.
 Each was meticulously deconstructed across 150 distinct flavour dimensions, allowing us to pinpoint precisely which notes complement in both classic and unexpected ways.
-Our exploration reveals, for instance, how the sweet, toasted furfural in date can lift cinnamon, and how maple syrup's sotolon notes forge a beautiful synergy with its fragrant spiciness.
+Our analysis reveals, for example, how suet's adipose tones enrich cinnamon, and how honey's mellic notes create a surprising synergy with its fragrant spiciness.

 Flavour Profile Of Cinnamon Across 150 Dimensions Of Flavour